$2$-node-connectivity network design: Introduction

-{\sc Tree Augmentation} and {\sc Block-Tree Augmentation} problems admit several simple $2$-approximation algorithms even when the edges have costs \cite{FJa,KT}.
+{\sc Tree Augmentation} and {\TCA} admit several simple $2$-approximation algorithms even when the edges have costs \cite{FJa,KT}.
 The problem of obtaining ratio below $2$ for the min-size case for these problems was posed by Khuller \cite[p.~263]{K-sur}.
-For {\sc Tree Augmentation} this was resolved by Nagamochi \cite{N}.
-Subsequently, the {\sc Tree Augmentation} problem was studied in many papers \cite{CJR,N,EFKN-TALG,CKKK,MN,CN,KN-TAP,BFGM,A,FGKS,N-T,GKZ}.
-It admits an efficient $1.5$-approximation algorithm \cite{KN-TAP}, and also several LP-based algorithms, with the current best ratio $1.458$ \cite{GKZ}.
-When costs are bounded by a constant the min-cost version admits ratio $1.5+\eps$ \cite{FGKS}; this is so also for logarithmic edge costs \cite{N-T}.
+Subsequently, the {\sc Tree Augmentation} problem was studied in many papers \cite{N,CJR,N,EFKN-TALG,CKKK,MN,CN,KN-TAP,BFGM,A,FGKS,N-T,GKZ}, culminating with the current best ratio $1.393$ \cite{CTZ}.
+Very recently, the min-cost version of {\sc Tree Augmentation} was shown to achieve ratio $1.5+\eps$ \cite{TZ2,TZ}.

-A {\bf cactus} is a ``tree-of-cycles'', namely, a $2$-edge-connected graph in which every block is a cycle (equivalently - every edge belongs to exactly one simple cycle).
-In the {\sc Cactus Augmentation} problem we seek a min-size edge set $F \subs E$ to make a cactus $3$-edge-connected. {\sc Tree Augmentation} is a particular case, when every cycle has length $2$.
-Basavaraju et al. \cite{BFGM} gave an approximation ratio preserving reduction from {\sc Cactus Augmentation} to special instances of the {\sc Node Weighted Steiner Tree} problem.
-Recently, Byrka, Grandoni, and Ameli \cite{BGA} showed that such instances admit ratio $2 \ln 4 +\f{967}{1120} +\eps < 1.91$, thus obtaining the first ratio below $2$ also for {\sc Cactus Augmentation}.
-However, no ratio below $2$ was known for the {\sc Block-Tree Augmentation} problem.
+In the {\sc Cactus Augmentation} problem we seek to make a cactus $3$-edge-connected. {\sc Tree Augmentation} is a particular case, when eve\-ry cycle has length $2$.
+Basavaraju et al. \cite{BFGM} gave an approximation ratio preserving reduction from {\sc Cactus Augmentation} to {\sc SS-CDS} instances with properties 1,2.
+Byrka, Grandoni, and Ameli \cite{BGA} showed that such instances admit ratio $1.91$, thus obtaining the first ratio below $2$ for {\sc Cactus Augmentation}.
+The ratio was recently improved to $1.393$ \cite{CTZ}.